-This is why it’s important for you to make sure that your brake fluid is at the right level and topped up at all times.
-Your brake fluid should be flushed about once a year, but we recommend checking it more often if you’re driving in snowy or dusty conditions or if you’re carrying heavy loads on a regular basis.
+This is why you need to make sure that your brake fluid is at the right level and topped up at all times.
+Your brake fluid should be flushed about once a year, but we recommend checking it more often if you’re driving in snowy or dusty conditions or if you’re carrying heavy loads regularly.

 You can also check your brake fluid anytime that something feels wrong with the brakes (i.e., they feel like they’re grabbing onto the pads instead of releasing).
 If this happens, check your brake fluid.